 - ¼ teaspoon of pepper (or to taste)

-- Pulse pepper, garlic, basil, onion, 1 teaspoon of salt, and pepper in the food processor until you obtain a coarse paste.
+- Pulse garlic, basil, bell pepper, onion, 1 teaspoon of salt, and pepper in the food processor until you obtain a coarse paste.

-- Mix this paste with the ground beef and mix well.
+- Scoop this paste onto the ground beef and mix well.

-- Heat a tablespoon of olive oil over low heat.
+- Heat a tablespoon of olive oil in a skillet over low heat.

 - Add the tomatoes and garlic.

 - Cover and simmer until the tomatoes are cooked through, mash them with a potato masher.
 Add a teaspoon of oregano, sugar and salt and pepper to taste.
 Set aside.